-The MBS degree program consists of 33 semester hours to be completed in three consecutive trimesters in one academic year.
-The curriculum includes sequenced courses in human gross anatomy, histology, embryology/genetics, biochemistry, physiology, neuroanatomy, and immunology.
+The MBS degree program consists of 34-35 semester hours to be completed in one academic year.
+The curriculum includes sequenced courses in human gross anatomy, histology, embryology/genetics, biochemistry, physiology, neuroanatomy, and immunology as well as a course addressing current topics.